Harold Arlen: Career

-Marriage and death
+Personal life

 Arlen and Anya Taranda married on January 6, 1937, over the objection of their parents, because she was Gentile and he was Jewish.
 Arlen's father died in 1953.
 In 1951, Anya was institutionalized for seven years.
 Coming home the same year that Celia Arluk (Harold's mother) had died, she was diagnosed with a brain tumor in 1969, which became fatal by 1970.

 Arlen never remarried.
 He died of cancer on April 23, 1986, at his Manhattan apartment at the age of eighty-one.
-Arlen is buried next to his wife at the Ferncliff Cemetery in Hartsdale, New York.
+He was buried at Ferncliff Cemetery in Hartsdale, New York next to his wife after his funeral service at Frank E. Campbell Funeral Chapel.
 After Arlen's death, Irving Berlin summed up his life at a tribute, saying: "He wasn't as well known as some of us, but he was a better songwriter than most of us and he will be missed by all of us."

-Shortly before his death, Arlen adopted his nephew, Samuel, the 22-year-old adult son of his brother Julius "Jerry" Arluck; his estate would have an heir in order to extend his copyright.
-Known as Samuel Arlen, he is a musician in his own right, as both a saxophonist as well as a music publisher; his control extends to the company that owns the rights to the Arlen catalog.
+Shortly before his death, Arlen adopted his nephew, Samuel, the 22-year-old adult son of his brother Julius "Jerry" Arluck, so that his estate would have an heir who could extend the copyright of his songs.
+Known as Samuel Arlen, he is a saxophonist and music publisher; his control extends to the company that owns the rights to the Arlen catalog.